| | |

 hand holding spray paint can with hardware in the background.

-Paint Station Set-Up Idea
+Set-Up A Paint Station

-Sometimes when we have spray-painted items, they get a little stuck on the extra residue.
-You can make a screw hole in a piece of cardboard and put it through it to help elevate your hardware.
+Screw a hole in a piece of cardboard and put it through it to help elevate your hardware.

 cabinet hardware elevated off cardboard before spray painting.